 When any barrier to learning is identified, staff will act quickly to identify the barrier and adapt planning approaches to ensure that the learning needs of every learner are effectively addressed.
 How the school supports your child will depend on the barriers they are facing to learning.
 Your child may need support for a short while or they may require ongoing, longer-term or more complicated support.

-When a teacher is providing additional support to your child, we record this using a Monitoring and Evaluation form.
+When additional support is being provided to your child, we will let you know and record this on a Child’s Plan.
 This is used to outline the barrier identified and the supports and strategies that we are putting in place to help remove or minimise this barrier.
-This form is passed from class to class with your child and will ensure smooth transition of information, useful resources and strategies.
+This plan is shared with your child as they move through the school, for as long as it is active.
+This ensures smooth transition of information, useful resources and strategies.

-If a Monitoring and Evaluation plan is in place for your child, you will be notified of this.
-We will always discuss any concerns we have about your child with you and we strongly encourage you to contact us in the same.
+We will always discuss any concerns we have about your child with you and we strongly encourage you to contact us in the same way.
 We value the positive impact of a good home-school relationship.

 If you would like to discuss this, or any other aspect of your child’s education, please don’t hesitate to contact us via the school office.